 A wide range of PCs and Macs are capable of running virtual backgrounds, but on mobile you'll need an iPhone 8 or newer to replace your background.

 The first time that you open the "Virtual backgrounds" tab in the Zoom desktop app, you'll be prompted to enable the smart virtual background package.
 This isn't sketchy malware; it's quick, trustworthy, and real.
-Just click the blue "Download" button to continue.
+Just click the "Download" button to continue.

 Step 2: Find an image or video you want as a virtual background